Page Banner

 Resilient Florida Program - SLIP

-The department has adopted Chapter 62S-7, Florida Administrative Code, which implements section 161.551 and provides for the requirements for state financed constructors, SLIP study standards, and the implementation and enforcement of SLIP study requirements.
+Chapter 62S-7, Florida Administrative Code (F.A.C), which implemented Section 161.551, F.S. provides for the requirements for state financed constructors, SLIP study standards, and the implementation and enforcement of SLIP study requirements.

-The SLIP tool is now available to help you complete SLIP studies quickly, easily and at no cost.
-There are many resources and references on the SLIP tool website that will help you learn how to use the tool to better understand sea level rise and flooding risks.
+• The SLIP tool is now available to help you complete SLIP studies quickly, easily, and at no cost.
+There are many resources and references on the SLIP tool website that will help you understand how to use the tool to better understand sea level rise and flooding risks.

 Last Modified: